 In this way, a democratic country like India is administered with the help of constitutional and non-constitutional institutions.

-The list of these Constitutional and Non-Constitutional bodies is provided in the below –
+The list of these Constitutional and Non-Constitutional bodies is provided below –

 These are the institutions that are mentioned in the Constitution of India and hence they are considered to be independent and more powerful.